History of Air New Zealand: 2010s

-Earthquake Emergency Airlift Operations
+Air New Zealand started a 3 weekly service to Chicago using 787s on 30 November 2018.

+On 17 September 2022 Air NZ started a 3 weekly service to New York JFK Airport using their Boeing 787s.

+Earthquake emergency airlift operations

 On 22 February 2011 at 12:51 pm local time, New Zealand's second-largest city, Christchurch, was devastated by a 6.3 magnitude earthquake, causing loss of life and extensive damage to the city.

 Christchurch International Airport was immediately closed for 18 hours to allow airport management to assess the runway, allowing only the most urgent medical and rescue flights.
 After the "all clear" was given the airport was opened to international emergency aid flights.
 The airline drafted in all its available spare aircraft to airlift stranded tourists and refugees out of the shattered city.
 The airline also provided $50 airfares to allow everyone to leave on flights served directly by the city.
 Some Auckland-bound domestic services were flown by Boeing 747-400, Boeing 777-200ER and the airline's new Boeing 777-300ER types.
 Wellington had Boeing 777-200ER and Boeing 767-300s serving, aircraft that are seldom seen at that airport.
 Provincial destinations such as Hamilton, Palmerston North, and Invercargill also received narrow bodied jet fleet aircraft equipment not usually seen at those airports.